kubernetes/enhancements/keps/sig-api-machinery/5051-server-side-apply-unsetting-fields/README.md

 We considered using `null` (or other zero values).
 But `null` and zero-values already may be used in apply configurations, and do not indicate the intent to own a unset field.
 Modifying this semantic would be breaking to clients that use `null` or zero-values today.

+We considered using a `{"k8s_io___value": "unset"}` marker.
+This was a candidate for a while, but it does not compose well when embedding apply configurations into other resources because any field must support a value of it's defined type, or a marker (map type).

 We considered using a different marker symbol to represent a unset field.
 We first considered a simple string value such as "__UNSET__".
 This can be made to work for unsetting fields of objects and values